gooddata/gooddata-ui-sdk/README.md

 -   [ ] There are a bunch of `TODO: SDK8` comments in different parts of the code; all these should be addressed

-    -   They are mostly to add docs for public APIs
+    -   They are 99% about docs for public APIs; they will go down fast

 -   [ ] A couple of components are now in defunct state; they have been moved to src/\_defunct directory which excluded from package build; these should be addressed and here's how: